maincode-org/eslint-rule-dev-toolkit/README.md

 - [ ] Handle function calls (CallExpressions)
 - [ ] Implement `includes` parameter to traceValue

+### Order of execution
+Step 1
+- [ ] Improve nodeComponentTrace algorithm

+Step 2
+- [ ] Use traceValue in a rule implementation
+- [ ] Add more interesting test cases

+Step 3
+- [ ] Handle some simple function calls
+- [ ] Use the parser provided in the context
+- [ ] Add test cases to showcase different parsers

+Step 4:
+- [ ] Add more functionality (loops etc.)
+- [ ] Use traceValue in more rule implementations

+Step 5:
+- [ ] Add more utilities to the toolkit + tests

 ## The traceValue algorithm
 ### Function parameters
 The function takes three parameters; an AST node, a rule context, and optionally a verifier function.